AlexStan0/Image-App/README.md

 ## Configuration

 - **Environment variables** are used for MinIO and database credentials.
-See `.env.example` for reference.
 - **Prisma** uses SQLite by default.
 To use PostgreSQL or MySQL, update `prisma/schema.prisma` and your `.env`.

 ---